EmergeTools/EmergePerfTesting-ios/INTEGRATION.md

 # Network Swizzling

 Our test infrastructure depends on swizzling your application's network request/response logic to cache requests between test iterations.
-We've included sample code that roughly mimicks how our caching behavior works.
+We've included sample code in the `NetworkReplay/` folder that roughly mimicks how our caching behavior works.
+There is a `URLSessionConfiguration.performEmergeSetup()` extension to help set this up.